mr7brown/agb.github.io/pages/mydoc/developer/gitlab.md

 ## Overview

 This guide provides instructions for establishing a connection with the GitLab repo for the Partner Hub.
-By the end of the guide you will:
+By the end, you will:

 1. Clone the `/partnerhub/web` repo.
 2. Validate SSH key pair.